Destiny 2: Lightfall: Plot

-Lightfall is based on the discovery of the cyberpunk-like city Neomuna on Neptune.
-Neomuna has survived the Collapse and the arrival of the Black Fleet in the Solar System.
-The city is populated by humans that had been previously cut off from the rest of the system; these humans, known as the Neomuni, lack the Light granted by the Traveler but instead have trained Cloud Striders—voluntary human soldiers who have undergone cybernetic augmentation at the cost of significantly reducing their lifespan to only ten years—that help defend the city.
+Lightfall takes place in the aftermath of the Black Fleet's return and the Witness's renewed assault on the solar system.
+Humanity discovers Neomuna, a hidden cyberpunk city on Neptune populated by the Neomuni-humans who escaped the Collapse but lack the Traveler's Light.
+They are protected by cybernetically enhanced warriors called Cloud Striders and sustained by a digital city network called the Cloud Ark, which is tied to a mysterious paracausal force known as the Veil.

-During the events of The Witch Queen a year ago, the Guardian had defeated the Hive god Savathûn, the Witch Queen, who threatened them with the return of the Witness, the being that wields the Darkness and is leading the Black Fleet's attack on the Solar System.
-During Season of the Haunted, the exiled emperor of the Cabal, Calus, became a Disciple of the Witness and the herald of the second Collapse after communing with the Lunar Pyramid.
-During Season of the Seraph, the Warmind Rasputin sacrificed himself to prevent Eramis, Kell of Darkness, from using the Warsats to destroy the Traveler as it began to leave the Last City, with the Traveler remaining in Earth's orbit.
-A posthumous message from Rasputin revealed the existence of Neomuna, home to an extremely powerful paracausal artifact connected to the Traveler called the Veil.
+The Witness launches an attack on Earth while directing Emperor Calus and his Shadow Legion to Neptune to seize the Veil.
+The Guardian and Osiris pursue them to Neomuna, where they ally with the Cloud Striders Rohan and Nimbus.
+There, the Guardian discovers a new Darkness power called Strand, which they learn to wield while resisting Calus's invasion and attempts to link the Veil and the Traveler using the Radial Mast.

 Lightfall begins shortly after the events of Season of the Seraph.
 The Vanguard faces heavy resistance against the Black Fleet as they arrive in Earth's orbit to attack the Traveler as Commander Zavala, Ikora Rey, Osiris, Mara Sov, and Elsie Bray (the Exo Stranger) watch on from the H.E.L.M.
 The Witness emerges from its Pyramid and effortlessly destroys most of the Vanguard forces as the Traveler attacks the Black Fleet with a beam of Light, only for it to be suppressed by Pyramids that begin to surround it.
 The Witness then attempts to commune with the Traveler, who grants it a vision of the Veil on Neptune, and orders Emperor Calus and his loyal Cabal forces, called the Shadow Legion, and the Witness's personal soldiers, the Tormentors, to travel to Neptune to retrieve it.
 Osiris then decides to go after Calus and the Shadow Legion, fearing that the Witness has located the Veil on Neptune.
 The Guardian is sent by Ikora to watch after him, as the loss of his Ghost Sagira (who sacrificed herself before the events of Season of the Hunt) makes him vulnerable to a final death.